sam-leprozo/Final-Project-Mini-Party-Games/status.md

 #### What have you done for your project so far?

 So far I have all the visuals like my drawings of characters and backgrounds for my Discord activity.
 I also have the majority of the sound effects that I recorded with friends over break ready.
 So far I can move past the beginning/lobby waiting room.
 I have also decided on the three mini games I want to do: quick draw, typing race, and maze race.
+I also settled on using Unity to create the mini games.

 #### What have you not done for your project yet?